 - Direct and thoughtful questions that help move people into new territory

 - Time spent reviewing what was done since the last meeting, and what was challenging or productive

 - Things to work on in between meetings

 How long does someone engage in teen or young adult life coaching?

 This is tough to be definitive with, as everyone has different goals and needs.
 The initial commitment is for 10 sessions, as it takes time to build a relationship, set goals, and get to work.
 Some find that is sufficient, and then schedule tune-ups as needed.
 Most engage in coaching for a longer period of time, with the average being three to six months.

 Many coaches go to great lengths to warn that coaching is not therapy.
 While that is certainly true, there are many similarities, as well as some differences:

 - Both provide a safe and confidential place to explore moving past those obstacles

-- Both require a trusting relationship being developed
+- Both require a trusting relationship to be developed

 - A difference is that therapy has traditionally been more focussed on looking at the past, and sorting that past out.
-In coaching, while we will explore the past at times, our focus tends to be on the present and future and taking action.
+In coaching, while we will explore the past at times, our focus tends to be on the present, future, and taking action.

-- It’s important to note that Alan is not a therapist, and in his coaching he does not diagnose conditions or work with those dealing with acute mental challenges.
+- It’s important to note that Alan is not a therapist, and in his coaching, he does not diagnose conditions or work with those dealing with acute mental illness.